 Dismantling: The degree of hazard posed to workers and the environment also varies greatly and is dependent upon the specifics of individual facility operation.
-Dismantling facilities, in general, require closer governmental oversight than is described above for refurbishment facilities.
-The facility authorisation (license or permit) should describe the capacity of the operation, particularly the amount of hazardous wastes that are allowed to be kept on site.
-This will assure that the capacity of storage areas is not exceeded and hazards to human health and the environment during operation or, in the case of unexpected facility closure, are minimised.
-Facilities should manage all materials to minimise adverse exposures to workers and releases to the environment.
+Dismantling facilities, in general, require closer control than is described above for refurbishment facilities.
+The facility authorization (license or permit) should describe the capacity of the operation, particularly the amount of hazardous wastes that are allowed to be kept on site.
+This will assure that the capacity of storage areas is not exceeded and hazards to human health and the environment during operation or, in the case of unexpected facility closure, are minimized.
+Facilities should manage all materials to minimize adverse exposures to workers and releases to the environment.
 Dismantling operations, as well as storage of any components that contain hazardous substances, should be conducted indoors, with impervious floors.
-Storage areas should be adequate to hold all processed and unprocessed inventory
+Storage areas should be adequate to hold all processed and unprocessed inventory.

 Raw Material Recovery: Facilities that engage in raw material recovery, e.g., smelting, will require a higher degree of governmental environmental oversight, commensurate with the environmental concerns that arise from their activities.
 Raw material recovery often involves the generation of emissions or residues that require careful control in order to avoid adverse impacts on worker health, as well as human health generally, and the environment.

-For Treatment of Specific Component consider the technical Guidance For The Environmentally Sound Management Of Specific Waste Streams: Used And Scrap Personal Computers ().

-Disposal: It is likely that some components of used PCs cannot be recycled.
-These components, likely to principally be plastics or resins with halogenated flame retardants, will need to be burned or landfilled in an environmentally sound manner (although some countries may prohibit landfilling of such wastes).

-Incineration: Advantage of incineration of e-waste is the reduction of waste volume and the utilization of the energy content of combustible materials.
+Incineration: Advantage of incineration of E-Waste is the reduction of waste volume and the utilization of the energy content of combustible materials.
 Some plants remove iron from the slag for recycling.
 By incineration some environmentally hazardous organic substances are converted into less hazardous compounds.
-Disadvantage of incineration are the emission to air of substances escaping flue gas cleaning and the large amount of residues from gas cleaning and

 Preferably, combustible fractions should be burned for energy recovery, as this method is higher in the waste management hierarchy than burning without energy recovery or landfilling.
-The incinerator or other combustion unit (with or without energy recovery) should be operated to minimise the formation of furans and dioxins, as well as be equipped with state-of-the-art flue gas cleaning systems.
-Combustion ash, as well as materials from the processing of used PCs that cannot be recycled, should be disposed of in an environmentally sound and appropriately authorised landfill.
+The incinerator or other combustion unit (with or without energy recovery) should be operated to minimize the formation of furans and dioxins, as well as be equipped with state-of-the-art flue gas cleaning systems.
+Combustion ash, as well as materials from the processing of used PCs that cannot be recycled, should be disposed of in an environmentally sound and appropriately authorized landfill.

+It´s important to highlight that many countries do not have, until this moment, the technical capacity to develop, implement and manage the facilities that will guarantee the high security level to prevent the generation of POPs during the incineration process.

+Final Disposal: It is possible that some components of used PCs cannot be recycled.
+These components, likely to principally be plastics or resins with halogenated flame retardants, will need to be landfilled in an environmentally sound manner (although some countries may prohibit landfilling of such wastes while others may prohibit the burning of such wastes in favor of landfilling).

 Sustainable Materials Management (SMM)

+Sustainable Materials Management (SMM) is increasingly recognized as a policy approach that can make a key contribution to green growth and the challenges that are posed by sustained global economic and demographic growth.
+One of the key challenges of the SMM approach is to effectively address the environmental impacts that can occur along the life-cycle of materials, which frequently extends across borders and involves a multitude of different economic actors. ()

 Extended Producer Responsibility (EPR)

-Extended Producer Responsibility (EPR) is a policy principle that aims to reduce the environmental impacts of a product by extending the responsibility of manufacturers to stages of the product’s life cycle that were traditionally not included..
-The EPR legislation had been one of the most significant factors that promote design for end-of-life management ()
+Extended Producer Responsibility (EPR) is a policy principle that aims to reduce the environmental impacts of a product by extending the responsibility of manufacturers to stages of the product’s life cycle that were traditionally not included.